avenirs-esr/karuta-deployer/README.md

 ### Tomcat configuration

-most important file to watch on is `etc/tomcat/server.xml`
+Most important file to watch on is `etc/tomcat/server.xml`:
   - the connector configured by default is for proxy HTTP and not for AJP
   - you can set the `<resource></resource>` to use a secured, managed, monitored from jmx JDBC pool.
 The default conf is nearly a good one for production
   - accesslog valve is configured for a HAproxy frontend

 ### Reverse proxy configuration